Okssana/telegram-api/README.md

 In the terminal run a command python3 *tg_api_session.py* which is going to create a session file with credentials and a session's info.

 After this we can move to *tg_api_data.ipynb* file and fetch the actual data.

+# Step-4

+*tg_api_data.ipynb* contains the basics of API.

+I'll expand this jupiter notebook in the future.

+# Step-5

+*chat_Rosich.ipynb* contains cleaning, time analysis, extraction of entities, text analysis (where we use stopwords) of a specific TG channel.
+However code is universal, so you can use any of TG channels.

+# Step-6

+*russian_names.ipynb* includes an extraction of ru names from a text.